Search

 PE33-50

 55 days.
 Pisum sativum.
 Open Pollinated.
 Tom Thumb Sweet Peas.
 This dwarf plant produces good yields of sweet peas.
 Perfect fresh in salads, soups, and cooking.
-Suitable for indoor or outdoor containers.
-Great for your patio or close to the kitchen.
+It is a popular sweet pea variety for patio or containers because of its tiny stature and reliable sweet peas without the usual pea-vine height or support needs.
+It has a sweet, slightly nutty or buttery flavor.
+Young pods can also be eaten.
+It is one of the best sweet pea varieties for indoor or outdoor containers.
+Great for your patio or a spot near the kitchen.
 This variety is also suitable for cold frame production and hydroponic gardening.
-This pea can take temperatures down to 20°F. Also known as Half Pint Pea.
+This pea can take temperatures down to 20°F. Cold Tolerant.
+Also known as Half Pint Pea.
+Ideal for containers, patio pots, window boxes, hanging baskets, raised beds, or tight garden spots.
 An excellent choice for home gardens.
 United States Department of Agriculture, NSL 6526.
-A 1854 heirloom variety from England.
+An 1854 heirloom variety from England.

 Wando Sweet Pea Seeds